What is the size of the entering class?

 Is financial aid available?

-Admission to the School of Law is need-blind.
+Admission to the College of Law is need-blind.
 Our goal is to ensure that every student who wishes to attend St. Thomas Law has access to the financial resources to make that possible.
 A law degree is a substantial investment.
 Nearly 90 percent of our students receive some form of financial assistance, either through scholarship assistance from St. Thomas Law, participation in federal direct student loan programs, through private educational loans, or from outside sources of scholarship assistance.

 For more information about the different types of financial aid and the aid application process, visit the Financial Aid website.